BikalpaGhimire/bikalpaghimire.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Postdoc studying perceptual organization and cortico-cortical interaction for stable visual perception.
+subtitle: Neuroscientist studying perceptual organization and cortico-cortical interaction for stable visual perception.

 profile:
   align: right